chrisabrams/dragon/README.md

 ### Views
 - No more wrapping tags; views' DOM is 100% from template or attaching to existing DOM element(s)

-## TODO

 ### Router
 The router is inspired from Chapin.

-- `match` is introduced; this assigns routes to a controller & action
-- Objects in router can now be disposed.
+- Objects in router can now be disposed, which has always been a bane for Backbone's router.

+### Controllers
+The controller is inspired from Chapin.

+- Controllers have been added to provide MVC structure with the router.

 ### Dispatcher
 The dispatcher is inspired from Chapin.

 - Responsible for instantiating controller & action on matching route.

-### Controllers
-The controller is inspired from Chapin.

-- Controllers have been added to provide MVC structure with the router.

-### Views
-- View, or "wrapping", tags don't exist.
-All HTML that represents the view is in the template itself.
+## TODO

 ## Mixin Ideas